 Through an intelligent system that monitors computer activity and facial recognition, the PC will display your productivity and procrastination.
+Based on this productivity, the application will either reward or punish its user.

 Here every team member would individually brainstorm as many ideas as they could.